-SPAN’s Emergency Shelter Program Celebrates 10th Year at Current Location With New Carpet
+SPAN’s Emergency Shelter Program Celebrates 10th Year at Current Location With Support of Donors !

 “It isn’t glamorous, but maintaining a strong, sound infrastructure is critically important for a community based non-profit like us,” said Mary Pierce, SPAN’s development director.
 “Our shelter is a community resource, and we have a duty to our clients and the community to keep these facilities safe, sound and secure.”

-In order to continue providing a safe place where survivors and their children can rebuild their lives in dignity, SPAN is seeking the following donations:
+In order to continue providing a safe place where survivors and their children can rebuild their lives in dignity, SPAN asked for special community support and the community stepped up with many gifts, such as:

 - $250 – Paint a counseling room at the shelter.
 Includes time, paint and all the tools needed.